compu-global-hyper-meganet/gatsby-blog/src/pages/2018-10-04-experimenting-with-mob-programming/index.md

 We really enjoyed our time Mob Programming and would seriously think about adopting this on other projects, either as a learning task, or during initial design sessions.

 We will continue experimenting and feed back progress, give it a go yourself, We'd love to know what you think.

+## Appendix

+For anyone who's interested the app we wrote is on [GitHub](https://github.com/bmtwebdevs/tradeoff).

+Here is a list of quote I captured over the 3 days:

+> "I’m  having  too  much  fun"

+> "That’s  a  game  changer"

+>"This  is  a  really  good  learning  exercise"

+> "I  feel  like  I’m  getting  a  free  coding  lesson  /  training"

+> "This  would  be  really  good  for  complex  stuff"

+> "Insert  `<code>`  on  line  8.5"

+> "What  awesome  feature  are  we  doing  next?"

+> "Squirly  braces"

+> "How  do  I  do  that?"

+> "You  can  do  that  with  <shortcut>"

+> "What’s  a  back-tick?"

+> "Did  we  ask  you  to  type  that?"

+> "If  my  work  day  was  like  this  every  day,  I’d  be  loving  life"

+> "Where  is  the  *&(*£&ing  hash  key"